 If you were seriously injured by a reckless or negligent driver’s actions, you have the right to fight for fair compensation in court.
-Our car accident lawyers at Fleming, Nolen & Jez have worked with injured victims for the past 35 plus years, and over that time we have successfully recovered more than $4 billion in verdicts and settlements for our clients.
+Our car accident lawyers at Fleming, Nolen & Jez have worked with injured victims for the past 35 plus years, and over that time we have successfully recovered verdict awards and monetary compensation for our clients.
 Contact us today to learn more about what we can do for you.

 What Can Cause A Wrong-Way Driving Accident?

 In order to start working on potential changes to mitigate the risk of wrong-way driving accidents in the future, the National Transportation Safety Board (NTSB) looked into the 1,566 fatal wrong-way crashes that occurred from 2004 to 2009.
 They released their findings in a Highway Special Investigation Report (PDF) in December of 2012, which noted poor signage and confusing roadway design as two major contributing factors.
 Others included: